 The KNAW report “Space for independent research” (2015) concluded that the (financial) scope for independent fundamental research has narrowed considerably over the past decade.
 The TWIN-figures (2016) and the Rathenau report “Chinese dishes” (2016) confirm this finding.
 Additionally, Ammodo has recognised a more limited availability of resources for researchers 10-15 years after receiving their PhDs.
-These insights have led to Ammodo and the KNAW together creating the Ammodo KNAW Award which gives both organisations new opportunities to contribute to the stimulation of fundamental science.
-Ammodo finances the award and, together with the KNAW, is responsible for the nomination and selection process, the communication and the awards ceremony.
+These insights have led to Ammodo and the KNAW together creating the Ammodo Science Award which gives both organisations new opportunities to contribute to the stimulation of fundamental science.
+Ammodo finances the award and is responsible for the communication and the awards ceremony, the KNAW is responsible for the nomination and selection process.

 The Ammodo Science Awards 2019 were presented to Lenneke Alink (Social Sciences), Nadine Akkerman (Humanities), Ewout Frankema (Humanties), Stephanie Wehner (Natural Sciences), Toby Kiers (Natural Sciences), Jacco van Rheenen (Biomedical Sciences), Birte Forstmann (Social Sciences) and Teun Bousema (Biomedical Sciences).